Scottish Volleyball: Interruption of Season 201920

 On 13 March 2020, the day before the Scottish Cup and Plate Semi-finals were due to take place, the 2019–20 season was interrupted as part of the country's response to the COVID-19 pandemic.
 As of the end of April 2020, an SVA Board decision on the outcome of the season's outstanding competitions was still to be finalised.
 In May 2020, a final decision was made on the outcome of competitions in the 2019-20 season.
 The national knockout competitions (Scottish Cup and Scottish Plate) were declared null and void.
 Winners were declared for Men's and Women's SVL Premier as well as Women's SVL One; no winner was declared for Men's SVL One because there was not a clear enough margin between teams.

+Men's U20 European Championships 2024

+In January 2024, Scotland became the first UK Volleyball Federation to qualify to a European Championship Finals ever by winning the 2024 CEV SCA U20 Men's Championships in Dublin, Ireland.
+The Scotland U20 Men's National Team were the fourth Scotland team to win a CEV SCA Championships (after U20 Men in 2014, Senior Men in 2019, and Senior Women in 2021) and following a change in CEV rules, were eligible to directly qualify for the Finals to be held in Serbia and Greece in August/September 2024.